form3tech-oss/go-pagerduty-oncall-report/README.md

 ## Configuration

-To run you must configure the PagerDuty token in your environment variables
+To run you must configure the PagerDuty token in your environment variables.
+The Token is available in the 1Password - security note 'Pagerduty API Credential'.

 ```shell
 export PD_AUTH_TOKEN=<YourSecretTokenHere>